htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 to all slots in the pool.
-Assume that five slots match one request for three jobs, and that their ``NEGOTIATOR_PRE_JOB_RANK``, ``Job.Rank``, and ``NEGOTIATOR_POST_JOB_RANK`` expressions evaluate (in the context of both the slot ad and the job ad to the following values).
+Assume that five slots match one request for three jobs, and that their ``NEGOTIATOR_PRE_JOB_RANK``, ``Job.Rank``, and ``NEGOTIATOR_POST_JOB_RANK`` expressions evaluate (in the context of both the slot ad and the job ad) to the following values.

 +------------+-------------------------+----------+-------------------------+
 |Slot Name   |  NEGOTIATOR_PRE_JOB_RANK|  Job.Rank| NEGOTIATOR_POST_JOB_RANK|